Teoscar Hernández Preview, Player Props: Mariners vs. Royals

 Teoscar Hernández At The Plate

-- In 14.4% of his games this year, he has hit a home run, and 3.7% of his trips to the plate.
+- Hernandez has picked up a hit in 74 of 119 games this season, with multiple hits 30 times.

-- In 42 games this year (35.6%), Hernandez has picked up an RBI, and in 18 of those games (15.3%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 14.3% of his games this year, he has gone deep, and 3.6% of his trips to the plate.

-- He has scored in 42 of 118 games this year, and more than once 6 times.
+- In 36.1% of his games this season, Hernandez has picked up at least one RBI.
+In 18 of those games (15.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.